 Martin O’Neill works on a number of topics in moral and political philosophy.
-He is especially interested in equality, inequality and social justice; freedom and responsibility; and a number of issues at the intersection of political philosophy and public policy (including taxation, monetary policy, financial regulation, corporate governance, labour unions, insurance, climate change, the welfare state, education and health).
+He is especially interested in equality, inequality and social justice; freedom and responsibility; and a number of issues at the intersection of political philosophy and public policy (including taxation, monetary policy, financial regulation, corporate governance, and labour unions).

 He welcome enquiries from potential PhD students interested in working on projects in these areas, or on related issues in political philosophy.